maximelamure/rest.li/docs/testsuite_overview.md

-Rest.li Client Test Suite
+Rest.li Client Cross-Language Test Suite
 =========================

+The Rest.li Client Cross-Language Test Suite is a framework for testing and comparing Rest.li client implementations.
-This directory contains the Rest.li Test Suite Specification for client implementations.
-It is designed to be shared across languages, and provides test data and testing guidelines that can be followed when testing a particular language implementation of Rest.li client.
+It contains a Rest.li Test Suite Specification for client implementations across languages.
+This spec provides test data and testing guidelines that specify which features and scenarios to test, and how to test them.
+These test guidelines should be followed when testing a particular language implementation of Rest.li client.

-This project also contains a Java TestNG suite that follows the Rest.li Test Suite Specification.
-This example demonstrates how the spec can be used to test the Java implementation of Rest.li client.
+The test suite also includes Java tests that follow the Rest.li Test Suite Specification, demonstrating how the spec can be used to test the Java implementation of Rest.li client.

 Motivation